William-R-Wilson/reporting-new/README.md

 transactions between two dates.
 The transactions are totalled.
 There is also a printable view which hides navigation elements and provides other elements which are hidden in normal view.

+Friendly forwarding and cookies allow users to click on a link and go straight to the task desired.
+After initial login, admins can send an email with the link and users can complete tasks with a single click.

 Admin users can add users and view reports for all users.